microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 In the example above, the query is for `Patient` Resource instances that were updated after October 1st, 2021 (`_lastUpdated=gt2021-10-01`) *and* whose `gender` Element value is `female` (`gender=female`).

 This method with `&` works as expected when the queried Elements are single attributes (e.g., `gender`).
-But in situations where Resource attributes are defined across *pairs* of Elements, the `&` operator may return incorrect results because it cannot distinguish which Elements are paired together vs which ones should be treated separately.
+But in situations where Resource attributes are defined across *pairs* of Elements, the `&` operator may return incorrect results if it cannot distinguish which Elements are paired together vs which ones are separate from each other.

 For example, let's imagine we are searching for `Group` Resource instances with `characteristic=gender&value=mixed`.
-When we inspect the search results, we are surprised to find the search has returned a `Group` instance with `"characteristic": "gender"` and `"value": "male"`.
+When we inspect the search results, to our surprise we find the search has returned a `Group` instance with `"characteristic": "gender"` and `"value": "male"`.
 Taking a closer look, we discover this was due to the `Group` instance having `"characteristic" : "gender"`, `"value": "male"` *and* `"characteristic": "age"`, `"value": "mixed"`.
-As it turns out, the `&` operator returned a positive match on `"characteristic": "gender"` and `"value": "mixed"` despite these Elements having no connection with each other in this particular Resource instance.
+As it turns out, the `&` operator returned a positive match on `"characteristic": "gender"` and `"value": "mixed"` despite these Elements having no connection with each other.

 To remedy this, some Resources are defined with composite search parameters, which make it possible to search for Element pairs as logically connected units.
 The example below demonstrates how to perform a composite search for `Group` Resource instances that contain `"characteristic" : "gender"` paired with `"value": "mixed"`.
 Note the use of the `$` operator to specify the value of the paired search parameter.